MERLIon-Challenge/merlion-ccs-2023/readme.md

 -Suzy J Styles, Nanyang Technological University

 ## Contact
-Please contact Victoria at **merlion.challenge@gmail.com** or visit us at [our website](https://sites.google.com/view/merlion-ccs-challenge/) if you have any questions.
+Please contact Victoria Chua at **merlion.challenge@gmail.com** or visit us at [our website](https://sites.google.com/view/merlion-ccs-challenge/) if you have any questions.

 Sign up for our [mailing list](https://groups.google.com/u/1/g/merlion-ccs-challenge) or join our [LinkedIn group](https://www.linkedin.com/groups/14193386/) for updates!